-The Office of the State Auditor, State of Colorado engaged BKD, LLP to conduct the financial and compliance audit of CollegeInvest (a division of the Department of Higher Education, State of Colorado) Prepaid Tuition Fund (Prepaid Tuition Fund) as of and for the fiscal year ended June 30, 2012.
+The Office of the State Auditor, State of Colorado engaged BKD, LLP to conduct the financial and compliance audit of CollegeInvest (a division of the Department of Higher Education, State of Colorado) Prepaid Tuition Fund (Prepaid Tuition Fund) as of and for the fiscal year ended June 30, 2013.
 BKD, LLP performed the audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-The financial audit of CollegeInvest Prepaid Tuition Fund for the fiscal year ended June 30, 2011 was conducted by other auditors.

-The purposes and scope of our audit were to (i) express an opinion on CollegeInvest Prepaid Tuition Fund's basic financial statements as of and for the fiscal year ended June 30, 2012 and (ii) issue a report on CollegeInvest Prepaid Tuition Fund's internal control over financial reporting and on compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters based on our audit of the financial statements performed in accordance with Government Auditing Standards for the year ended June 30, 2012.
+The purposes and scope of our audit were to (i) express an opinion on CollegeInvest Prepaid Tuition Fund's basic financial statements as of and for the years ended June 30, 2013 and 2012 and (ii) issue a report on CollegeInvest Prepaid Tuition Fund's internal control over financial reporting and on compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters based on our audit of the financial statements performed in accordance with Government Auditing Standards for the year ended June 30, 2013.